Dabene Treasure

-The whole treasure consists of 20,000 gold jewelerry items from 18 to 23 carats.
+The whole treasure consists of 20,000 gold jewelry items from 18 to 23 carats.
 The most important of them was a dagger made of gold and copper-silver with an unusual edge.
 The treasure was dated to the second half of the 3rd millennium B.C.
-The scientists suggest that the Karlovo valley where Dabene is located used to be a major crafts center which exported golden jewelry all over Europe.
+The scientists suggest that the Karlovo Valley where Dabene is located used to be a major crafts center which exported golden jewelry all over Europe.
 That conclusion was made because the golden elements were not discovered in a burial mound and there are no remains of bones or ceramics and therefore the elements were not burial gifts.

 The treasure was unearthed in perfect condition and was exhibited in the National Historical Museum without restoration on 9 August 2009.